 We believe that learners are more than a test score and that depth of knowledge cannot be assessed via traditional assessments.
-Learners are given rich written and verbal feedback on their contributions to their cohort in Worldview and Life skills badges, on their improvement in their Mastery badge, and on their self-paced, app-based academic learning progress.
+Learners are given rich written and verbal feedback on their contributions to their cohort, on their improvement in projects and badges, and on their self-paced, app-based academic learning progress.

-That said, we perform a small amount of pre-testing in Reading and Math to understand where each learner is coming from in terms of academic skills.
-We also administer regular survey-style assessments (not like traditional school tests) to measure learner well-being, skill acquisition, and achievement.
+That said, we perform a small amount of pre-testing in reading, math and writing to understand where each learner is coming from in terms of academic skills and we repeat these tests twice throughout the year to ensure that we are meeting the academic goals of our families.
+We also administer third-party and proprietary assessments (these are lightweight and generally require effort for coaches rather than kids) to measure learner well-being, 21st century skills acquisition, and social-emotional learning.

-Prisma’s badges and learners' 3rd party app progress can be translated to create a mastery-based transcript that would be recognized by any traditional school.
+We can work with your family to create a transcript if needed.
+Our workshops, projects and academic progress via adaptive learning apps can be translated into courses that would be recognized by any traditional school.
 We help each learner maintain a cumulative portfolio containing their Prisma documentation, writing, projects, and coach feedback that families can include when applying for admission to selective schools and programs.

 In order to participate in Prisma, learners need a strong internet connection and consistent access to a computer with a camera and a microphone - which can be built-in, like on a laptop.
 We also strongly recommend that learners have access to a quiet and private learning space that’s free from distraction.